sandeepsnairms/cosmos-db-htap-plus-bulk-ingestion/README.md

 Refer to https://learn.microsoft.com/en-us/azure/aks/tutorial-kubernetes-scale?tabs=azure-cli#manually-scale-pods to scale the number of pods.

-## Chnage Feed using Spark Runtime : Update MaterializedView UnbilledCallRecords
+## Change Feed using Spark Runtime : Update MaterializedView UnbilledCallRecords

 1. Open the **MaterializedView_ChangeFeed** Spark Notebook from the Develop tab in Synapse Studio.
 2. Execute the scripts in sequence.
 Follow the instructions provided.